kthpanor/vlxman/docs/uv-vis.md

 The resulting values for $\sigma(\omega)$ are presented in atomic units and can be converted to the SI unit of m$^2$ by multiplying with a factor of $a_0^2$.

 The arbitrary frequency region is specified in the input file together with a requested frequency resolution.

-A detailed list of keyword can be found in the [Complex response solver](./keywords.ipynb##complex-response-solver) of the [Input file keywords page](./keywords.ipynb).

 **Python script**